sinAshish/Multi-Scale-Attention/README.md

 # Medical Image Segmentation with Guided Attention
-This repository contains the code of our paper: 'Multi-scale guided attention for medical image segmentation'
+This repository contains the code of our paper: 'Multi-scale guided attention for medical image segmentation' Link coming soon.

 ## Requirements